 Bachelor’s Degree and GPA

-To be admitted into the CSE Ph.D. program, a student must satisfy the admissions criteria outlined in the Graduate Study section of the UW General Catalog at http://www.grad.washington.edu/admissions/.
-These criteria include the completion of a bachelor’s degree and a 3.0 GPA in the latest two years.
+To be admitted into the CSE Ph.D. program, a student must satisfy the admissions criteria outlined by the Graduate School.
+These criteria include the completion of a bachelor’s degree and a 3.0 GPA in the latest two years, as required by the UW Graduate School.
 Note that the average GPA of those offered admission is much higher--usually around 3.8.

 The CSE department expects that most entering graduate students will have a solid background in software development, data structures, discrete math, automata theory, programming systems, computer systems and organization (e.g., see CSE Courses 311, 331, 332, 351) and advanced knowledge of one or more computing topics.
 However, we welcome applications from students who may lack a portion of this background but show exceptional promise, and we accept a small number of such students each year.

-With certain exceptions, international students must take the TOEFL or equivalent examinations and be proficient English speakers to be eligible for Teaching Assistantships.
+With certain exceptions, international students must take the TOEFL and be proficient English speakers to be eligible for Teaching Assistantships.
 For more information, read the Internation Student Status section of the FAQs and click here.